Section N Covid-19 Changes

 Weekly authorization information is also available on the C-4-B Child Care Provider Rate Schedule.

-To assist child care providers, school age children who attend part-time will be reimbursed at a full time rate through June 2023.
+To assist child care providers, school age children who attend part-time will be reimbursed at a full time rate.
 For children who need before and after school care, 4 swipes per day will be required.
 Children must attend the minimum number of full time days in the month in order to receive absent day payments.
 (Part-time days paid at a full time rate do not count towards the minimum number days required for absent day payments.)
 Accurate time and attendance must continue to be recorded on the POS machine or the ECC Connect mobile app in order to prevent an overpayment.

 Providers have the option of only requiring an “in” swipe on those days that part-time before and after school care is needed.
 Part-time is 4 hours or less per day.
 These part-time days will pay at the full time rate.
 However, you still have the option to require 4 swipes if you choose.